Pacifastacus fortis

-Pacifastacus fortis (known as the Shasta crayfish or placid crayfish) is an endangered crayfish species endemic to Shasta County, California, where it is found only in isolated spots on the Pit River and Fall River Mills.
-The exact subpopulations for the Shasta Crayfish were discovered in 2004 through a genetic study that determined three different genetic clusters: Crystal Lake, the Big Lake group (which include Big Lake Springs, JeShe, Lava, and Spring Creeks), and Thousand Springs.
+Pacifastacus fortis (known as the Shasta crayfish or placid crayfish) is an endangered crayfish species endemic to Shasta County, California, where it is found and first described in 1914, only in isolated spots along the Pit River and Fall River Mills.
+It is estimated that there are a total of roughly 4000 of the species still alive today.
+The exact subpopulations for the Shasta crayfish were discovered in 2004 through a genetic study that determined three different genetic clusters: Crystal Lake, the Big Lake group (which includes Big Lake Springs, JeShe, Lava, and Spring Creeks), and Thousand Springs.

 Description and ecology

 P. fortis is thick and stocky, with relatively heavy chelae.
 It is usually dark brown dorsally with bright orange areas on its underside.
 These colors aid in camouflage in its habitat.
 It grows about 2-4 inches long.
 It lives in cold, clear, rocky areas of the mountain rivers, and feeds on microbes, algae, and small animals like snails.
 The animal requires a constant, steady, and untainted flow of fresh water to survive.
 P. fortis have 5 pairs of legs.

-With regards to life span, P. fortis tends to endure a life span of between 10-15 years on average.
-Reproduction occurs once per year, typically in October, when older females produce up to 40 eggs per year and younger females produce fewer eggs.
-By May, most eggs will have hatched and the babies stay attached to their mother for a short duration before separating and becoming a free-willed organism P. fortis is nocturnal and remain idle behind cover for the majority of the day.
+With regards to life span, P. fortis tends to endure a life span of between 10 and 15 years on average.
+Females meet their reproductive maturity at the age of five, and after which reproduce once per year.
+In October, females typically produce anywhere from 10 to 70 eggs per year, with the older more mature females producing the most eggs and the younger females producing at the lower end.
+By May, most eggs will have hatched and the babies stay attached to their mother for a short duration before separating and becoming a free-willed organism.
+P. fortis is nocturnal and remain idle behind cover for the majority of the day.
 They begin to leave their cover only when it is night and light is scarce.
 Furthermore, when possible, it prefers to live on its own without other members from its species.

-Predators in California include but are not limited to various species of fish, such as the Ameiurus nebulosus, Cyprinus carpio, and Salmo trutta.
-Competitors include the Pacifastacus leniusculus and the Micropterus dolomieu.
+Predators in California include but are not limited to various species of fish, such as the brown bullhead (Ameiurus nebulosus), Eurasian carp (Cyprinus carpio), and brown trout (Salmo trutta).
+Competitors include the signal crayfish (Pacifastacus leniusculus) and the smallmouth bass (Micropterus dolomieu).